cypherstack/tusc-core/README.md

 You can exit the node using `Ctrl+C`.
 Please be aware that the node may need some time (usually a few minutes) to exit cleanly, please be patient.

 **IMPORTANT:** By default the witness node will start in reduced memory mode by using some of the commands detailed in [Memory reduction for nodes](https://github.com/TUSCNetwork/tusc-core/wiki/Memory-Reduction-for-Nodes).
 In order to run a full node with all the account history you need to remove `partial-operations` and `max-ops-per-account` from your config file.
-Please note that currently(2018-10-17) a full node will need more than 160GB of RAM to operate and required memory is growing fast.
 Consider the following table as minimal requirements before running a node:

 | Default | Full | Minimal  | ElasticSearch
 | --- | --- | --- | ---
+<<<<<<< HEAD
 | 150G HDD, 16G RAM | 640G SSD, 64G RAM * | 120G HDD, 4G RAM | 1TB SSD, 32G RAM

 \* For this setup, allocate at least 500GB of SSD as swap.